paul110/RSA-Timing-Attack/README.md

 # RSA-Timing-Attack

+RSA attack based on execution time of the target machine

 ## Running the program

 python attack.py ./target ./68443.conf

 ## DESCRIPTION
-Attack based on execution time of the target machine

 The file "configuration" represents a text file which contains the RSA modulus on the first line and the RSA public exponent on the second one, both represented as hexadecimal integer strings.